Top 10 Megadrive Games

 Strider Megadrive robot gorilla boss fight

-Capcom’s development team had an inspired vision for their protagonist.
-They wanted to create “a character who could move through the environment like flowing water,” making every surface an opportunity rather than an obstacle.
-The wall-climbing and sliding mechanics weren’t just technical features – they were fundamental to how Hiryu experiences his world.
+Capcom’s team had a clear vision of creating a character who could move through environments like flowing water, making every surface something to use rather than get stuck on.
+The wall-climbing and sliding moves weren’t just cool features but the core of how Hiryu gets around his world.

 7. Revenge of Shinobi (1989)